-Sorry to say but if you don’t fulfill the terms mentioned below, you should not take the risk of downhill riding.
-It is neither suitable for beginners nor for those who are just stuck to simple longboarding.
+Sorry to say but if you don’t fulfill the terms mentioned below, you should not take the risk of downhill longboarding.
+It is neither suitable for beginners nor for those who just know about simple longboarding styles.

 Give more time to your longboard braking expertise as you will have to apply all these techniques when going down the hill at speed more than usual.
 Stopping the longboard has numerous tricks and techniques.
-Join the complete discussion on How to Stop on a Longboard and see if you are missing something or not.
+Inspect all the possible ways and start practicing one that seems friendly to you.

-We are confident if you have a strong grip over your sliding, braking, and carving skills, you are far better than the others who want to ride on a hill going down.
+We are pretty sure that if you have a strong grip over your sliding, braking, and carving skills, you are far better than the others who want to ride on a hill going down.
 Till now, we are done with the basics of downhill riding, who should choose this, and the requirements.
-Now let’s move on to the technical part of our debate named, How to Downhill Longboard.
+Now let’s move on to the technical part of our debate named, How to ride a longboard on downhill.